top of page

 WPs tomb.jpg

-Experience a flyover of a digitally reconstructed St Nicholas' Church from the 1600's.
+Experience a flyover (a perspective the Pastons never saw) of a digitally reconstructed St Nicholas' Church from the 1600's.
+Ever wondered what it looked like with its original spire?

-Explore Sir William Paston's tomb in 3D.
+A.k.a. heraldry.
+Delve into visual literacy as you feast your eyes on Sir William Paston's tomb in 3D.
 The majestic monument can be seen inside St Nicholas' Church.
+See children's interactive activities below.

-This is a sandstone erratic that is 30,000 years old was left here by the last Ice Age, placed here at the turn of the millennium, where it had previously been a mounting block in a nearby yard.
+This sandstone erratic that is 30,000 years old was left here by the last Ice Age, and placed in the churchyard at the turn of the millennium.
+The stone had previously been a mounting block in a nearby yard.
+As the glaciers retreated leaving such stones, it also left Norfolk with flat, fertile land, ideal for growing crops.
+Pastures formed enabling the raising of flocks of sheep.

 IMG_4487.jpeg

-2. Walk back into the marketplace and through an alleyway opposite to the Black Swan pub
+3. Walk through the marketplace and through an alleyway opposite the Black Swan pub.

-In the Black Swan gardens, we can see a mural which depicts the history of the town which is around a central motif of a weaving loom, a weaving roll of cloth which spreads out across the mural and depicts episodes from the town's history with cloth at the centre
+In the Black Swan gardens, we can see a mural that depicts the history of the town.
+In the centre is a motif of a weaving loom and a roll of cloth containing food produce, marking the trading status of the town from medieval times to the present day.
+Can you name the episodes from the town's history that surround the cloth?

 IMG_4485.jpeg

-3. Walk back into the marketplace and turn left, walking down the side of the marketplace until you reach the gates to Paston College
+4. Walk down the left side of the marketplace until you reach the gates to Paston College.

 As you walk down, admire the Georgian houses on either side of the market, which were built over the original footprint of the medieval market.